labzero/guides/devops/runbook_guide.md

 * Create an index of `Runbooks` for your organization if it doesn't exist.
 Ensure your new `Runbook` is added to the index.
 * Share your thoughts with us!
 We'd love to know how it works for you and how we can improve upon this guide and template going forward.
 Who knows, maybe together with you we can convince the entire software community to adopt this standard.

+### How to Import Into Atlassian Confluence
+If you're using Atlassian Confluence, follow these steps to import this Markdown and use it to generate a template:
+* Click the `...` to the right of `Create` in the top nav.
+* Click `Add or customize templates for the selected space` in the resulting modal.
+* Next to `User Created Templates`, click the `Create New Template` button.
+* Add `Runbook Template` as the Template title.
+* On the blank Template page, click the `+v` button to expose more options and click the `Markup` menu item.
+* Select `Markdown` in the dropdown list next to `Insert`
+* Copy and paste this entire Markdown document into the text area on the left.
+* After reviewing the preview pane, click the `Insert` button.
+* Click `Save` button in the lower left corner.

+_Optional:_ Create a Table of Contents on the right side, which will allow for quicker navigation to the desired section (especially helpful in an urgent situation):
+* Click `Page Layout` icon, then click `Two column section with right side-bar` icon.
+* Type `Table of Contents` at the top of the left column as a heading.
+* Below that, type `{Table of Contents` and hit enter.
+The `Table of Contents` macro element should appear.
+* Click `Update` in the lower left corner.

+Subsequently, when creating a new `Runbook`, you can select this new `Runbook Template`.

 ### Best Practices
 * **Add** sections that should be in the template but are not there.
 * **Delete** sections that are not relevant to your team or the project.
 * **Refresh** this document as often as you make changes to the system.
+* **Make it yours** with whatever changes make the template and individual `Runbooks` work for **your team**.
+* **Evangelize it** within your project team and organization if it works for you.

 * * *